ihasanarnob/language-club-project/README.md

 Website Live Link attached [Titan Japanese Language](https://titan-language.netlify.app/).

-*About Us-
+- About Us

-*We offer basic Japanse conversation courses taught by an experienced Japanese native teacher, 'Kuni'.
+  - We offer basic Japanse conversation courses taught by an experienced Japanese native teacher, 'Kuni'.
 You can also learn business conversation and business manners to help you to communicate in Japanese in your business context.

-*Messege-
+- Messege

-*We hope Bangladeshi people can know Japanese and world cultures to expand their own world and enrich their lives.
+  - We hope Bangladeshi people can know Japanese and world cultures to expand their own world and enrich their lives.

-*More-
+- More
-*In Kokorozashi & Kazuko Bhuiyan Japanese Cultural Center , native Japanese teachers take classes in Japanese, Bengali and English.
+  - In Kokorozashi & Kazuko Bhuiyan Japanese Cultural Center , native Japanese teachers take classes in Japanese, Bengali and English.
 Students can watch Japanese movies and animations, and know about latest Japanese culture.
 They can also learn business manners through our Japanese classes.